Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

 | 2              | 1 <= x < 4         | 2 ^ (TP_COARSE_BITS + TP_FINE_BITS - 2) <= int(x) < 2 ^   | 1 <= float(x) < 4       | Lookup tables values for the first quadrant of locations are created but are ignored.
 As such, the latter three quadrants of the |
 |                |                    | (TP_COARSE_BITS + TP_FINE_BITS)                           |                         | lookup tables will cover an input domain of 1 to 4.                                                                              |
 +----------------+--------------------+-----------------------------------------------------------+-------------------------+----------------------------------------------------------------------------------------------------------------------------------+

 Lookup Utility Functions
 ------------------------

 A number of utility functions are provided to create lookup tables for some common function approximations.
-The functions, as well as their recommended domain modes, are documented in :ref:`API_REFERENCE`.
+The functions, as well as their recommended domain modes, are documented in :ref:`DSP_API_REFERENCE`.

 Runtime Lookup Table Updates
 ----------------------------